-- Smoothies and juices: Chia seeds can be added to smoothies and juices for a boost of nutrition and to create a thicker, more filling consistency.
+- Smoothies and juices: Add to smoothies and juices for a boost of nutrition and to create a thicker, more filling consistency.

-- Baking: Chia seeds can be used in baking recipes as an egg substitute, or added to muffins, bread, and other baked goods for added nutrition and texture.
+- Baking: Used in baking recipes as an egg substitute, or added to muffins, bread, and other baked goods for added nutrition and texture.

-- Puddings: Chia seeds can be used to make a simple pudding by combining them with a liquid like almond milk and letting them soak overnight.
+- Puddings: Use to make a simple pudding by combining them with a liquid like almond milk and letting them soak overnight.

-- Toppings: Chia seeds can be sprinkled on top of yogurt, oatmeal, salads, or other dishes to add a crunch and boost of nutrition.
+- Toppings: Sprinkle on top of yogurt, oatmeal, salads, or other dishes to add a crunch and boost of nutrition.

-- Vegan “egg” dishes: Chia seeds can be mixed with water to make a gel-like substance that can be used as a binder in vegan “egg” dishes like scrambles or omelets.
+- Vegan “egg” dishes: Mix with water to make a gel-like substance that can be used as a binder in vegan “egg” dishes like scrambles or omelets.

-In addition to their culinary uses, chia seeds are also known for their health benefits.
-They are a good source of fiber, which can aid in digestion and promote feelings of fullness.
+- Health Benefits: A good source of fiber, which can aid in digestion.
 They also contain omega-3 fatty acids, which have been linked to a reduced risk of heart disease and inflammation.

 Overall, chia seeds are a versatile and nutritious ingredient that can be used in a variety of dishes to add flavor, texture, and health benefits.

 Larger quantities available.
 Please Contact us for pricing.

 Product of PARAGUAY